 They may also need to engage in physical activities that can help them improve their sense of control and coping abilities.
 Such activities include yoga, meditation, among others.

-Despite the fact that normalcy is gradually being restored, it is obvious that challenges cannot be totally avoided.
+So, despite the fact that normalcy is gradually being restored, it is obvious that challenges cannot be totally avoided.
 Therefore, there is a need to develop the right sense of resilience to live through them.
 With future changes, HR departments would be required to build a stronger and more adaptable workforce.